Skip to content

 Completed 2022

 Sasaki, in partnership with Mayor Michelle Wu and the City of Boston, embarked on a renovation of the historic Boston City Hall Plaza.
-The seven-acre plaza is one of the City’s largest civic spaces and for the last 50 years it has hosted events ranging from sports celebrations and political rallies to seasonal cultural festivals.
-Much has changed about the plaza’s urban context, standards of public safety and security, and municipal operations since its design in the 1960s.
-The Plaza was lacking 21st century infrastructure to support engaged, civic life: its massive open space and stepped elevation change made an unwelcoming and inaccessible environment for everyday activity.
+The seven-acre plaza is one of Boston’s largest civic spaces, and for the last 50 years it has hosted large-scale events ranging from sports celebrations and political rallies to seasonal cultural festivals.
+However, the old plaza was neither an inviting or engaging space; instead it became an inhospitable and inaccessible place that lacked amenities to support everyday uses and smaller events.
+Its massive open space of fractured brick and stepped elevation change created barriers to mobility, and provided little opportunity for people to sit or enjoy the space.

 The updates modernized the historic Plaza with improved infrastructure, sustainability and public spaces while simultaneously honoring its original intentions and history as Boston’s place to gather, celebrate, and make residents’ voices heard.